Do you ever lie awake at night worrying about the local competition?

 And if a client has to be kept waiting ensure your receptionist lets them know immediately to reassure them that they are important.
 Don’t let creating an amazing customer experience for one client mean another client is left forlorn and forgotten in reception.

-Remember we’re focusing on improving the less-than-wonderful client experiences, not on trying to keep every client ecstatically happy all of the time.
+We’re looking to improve those less-than-wonderful client experiences, not on trying to keep every client ecstatically happy all of the time.
 That’s impossible if you want to remain a profitable hair or beauty business.